 3 Tips for an Amicable Divorce

-If your goal is to have an amicable divorce, here are three tips I regularly share:
+If your goal is to have an amicable divorce, here are three essential tips to help guide you there:

 1. Agree to try mediation at the outset.
 A capable mediator will help you organize the information you need and facilitate the difficult conversations it takes to reach agreements on what to do with your house, retirement and other assets, as well as manage post-divorce finances and parenting issues.
 If you want your separation agreement to be workable and lasting, it needs to address the concerns and interests of both spouses.
 If mediation isn’t working for you, you’ll know it fast.
 You can always switch to a more adversarial process for your divorce.
 But the opposite is not always true.
 It can be very hard to repair trust damaged by litigation and reroute your divorce to a more amicable path.

 2. Consult an attorney to advise you, rather than retaining an attorney to represent you.
-When you retain an attorney, you are kicking off the adversarial process.
+When you retain an attorney, you are kicking off the adversarial process, even if unintentionally.
 Commonly, you’ll be advised to stop talking to your spouse.
 The silence between spouses at this vulnerable time fuels suspicion and resentment.
 It also makes you dependent on your attorney for the outcome.
-By contrast, by engaging in problem-solving conversations with your spouse and consulting with a legal advisor as needed, you will have access to the legal information you need while staying in control and managing what happens in your divorce.
+By contrast, if you engage in problem-solving conversations with your spouse and consult with a lawyer as needed, you will be able to make informed decisions while staying in control and managing what happens in your divorce.